 There was a year I made a series of papier-mâché angels and gave them to my best friends for their Christmas trees.
 Somehow I did not think to make one for myself, and the top of my tree is bare.
 I have a lifelong habit of making things and giving them away.
 The final act of creation is always release.
 Because art is communication.
 An offering.

 Today, tree trimming and Santa Claus.
 My little one’s first candy cane.
 Her joy at unraveling the ornaments wrapped in tissue paper, “Look, mommy, another present!”
 Our kitties will end up with sticky sap spots on their heads from crouching beneath the tree.
 Nostalgia permeates the air like chimney smoke.
 All the twinkling white lights are that magical combination of comfort, romance, and hope.

 There were so many words in my head this morning, but I only had an hour before the brimful day began, and I chose to jog instead of write.
 So tonight, a meager offering.
 A reminder that this is just how some days go.
 But even these fews words keep me tethered.

 Today I give thanks.
 For able hands to create with.
 Hands that can braid dough, hold a pencil, type these words, lift my child, change a diaper, shovel earth, wipe tears, wave hello, grip a steering wheel, strum a ukulele, cup water, peel a clementine, fold laundry, pet the cat, build sandcastles.

 We began baking at 6:00 this morning.
 A double-batch of chocolate chip cookies, and then molasses cookies.
 The molasses are tricky.
 The recipe is from my grandmother’s original handwritten recipe, an ingredient list with measurements and oven temp.
 No instructions.
 But bright memories.
 She would always let me lick the molasses-coated spoon.
 The recipe is so sensitive, you have only to be in an off mood to botch the batch.
 So this morning’s achievement, that perfect crackle, the smell of cinnamon and ginger and cloves, was like my grandmother arriving in my kitchen.
 Her calm-busy-gentle essence filling the room as I roll the dough into little balls and cover them in sugar.

 Today we bought apples.
 Lots of apples.
 For eating and for making pie.
 Apples are my daughter’s favorite food.
-On the way home from the store, she asked, “Can I have an apple?”
-“Sure, bug, when we get home.”
-“Do you … Continue reading